Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 The good news continues with ExpressVPN's wide support of payment methods, including cards, PayPal, Bitcoin, and a host of other players (AliPay, Yandex Money, WebMoney and more.)

-If you're still not quite sure, ExpressVPN's 30-day money-back guarantee allows you to safely check out the service for yourself, and the mobile apps also come with 7-day trials.
+If you're not quite convinced, ExpressVPN's 30-day money-back guarantee allows you to safely check out the service for yourself, and the mobile apps also come with 7-day trials.

 If you decide you want to cancel, it's also very straightforward.
 You don't have to jump through hoops, make a phone call, fill in forms, justify why you want to leave, and there are no small-print clauses to catch you out (no refund if you've logged on more than x times, or used more than y GB of bandwidth.)
 You can use the service, in full, for 30 days, and if you're unhappy, or you simply change your mind, just tell ExpressVPN and you'll get your money back.
 That has to be a reassuring sign of just how confident ExpressVPN is in its service.